 The jury is a committee comprised of three to five RUSA members who have demonstrated interest in or experience with library service to labor groups.
 Nominees will be reviewed in a closed meeting of the committee during Midwinter.

-To nominate a library or library system, download and complete the nomination form and follow the submission instructions therein.
+To nominate a library or library system, download and complete the nomination form and submit to the committee chair, Phebe Dickson, [email protected] The nomination form can be found on the RUSA Update Resources page.

 1) A typed document describing the following (approximately one paragraph each):